simcesplatform/simcesplatform.github.io/markdown/core_docker-image.md

 The following uses a Docker image `ghcr.io/simcesplatform/my_component:latest` as an example and assumes that the image in question has been already built and that the login to the container registry has been done.

-To push the image to Github Container registry:
+To push the image to GitHub Container registry:

     :::bash
     docker push ghcr.io/simcesplatform/my_component:latest